script-prog/encryption-tool/README.md

-# Puzzle-Stenography
-You just have Zarchiver
+You need Zarchiver to change the file extension to .zip and extract the files.